Freshwater pearl mussel project

 Establishing a wildlife walk

-We are working to establish a wildlife walk, designed to allow visitors to explore this beautiful site and appreciate the increasing biodiversity.
+Our new wildlife walk has been designed to allow visitors to explore this beautiful site and appreciate the increasing biodiversity.
 This scenic trail offers an opportunity to witness firsthand the restoration efforts that are revitalizing the ecosystem and fostering a thriving environment for wildlife.